 However you do it—outline, writer’s web, or some other method—it’s important to have a logical structure with a well-stated theme and then make the case for it with vivid examples and facts.
 (Caution: Don’t use too many facts, or you’ll lose your readers.)

-It can help to start the outline with your conclusion and then go back to the beginning to work up to it.[FREE DOWNLOAD: 10 punctuation essentials]
+It can help to start the outline with your conclusion and then go back to the beginning to work up to it.[FREE GUIDE: 10 ways to improve your writing today]

 2. Just start writing.
 Anything.

 Writer John McPhee says his trick is to type “Dear Mother.”
 That takes care of the blank page.
 Then, you just keep going.
 Also, stop for the day before you run out of gas or ideas.
 That makes it easier to get started the next time.

 3. Read good writing.
 When my older daughter was in second grade, her teacher cringed that she was reading the Baby-Sitters Club books.
 Mrs. Bonner said the books were “bubblegum for the brain.”
 OK, I agree.